nmonarizqa/focr/README.md

 ### Credit

-Thanks to Greg Dobler and his Urban Observatory Group of NYU CUSP for the backbone image processing scripts [here](https://github.com/gdobler/carve)
+Thanks to Greg Dobler of NYU CUSP and his team for the image processing scripts used in this project.
+Link [here](https://github.com/gdobler/carve)